jhipster/prettier-java/packages/prettier-plugin-java/README.md

 prettier --write MyJavaFile.java
 ```

-If the plugin is not cannot be automatically loaded:
+If the plugin is not automatically loaded:

 ```bash
 # Example where the plugin is locate in node_modules